Indiana Railroad: Decline

 In its startup years just before the beginning of the Great Depression, the Indiana Railroad obtained funds for improving its physical plant and purchasing new interurban coaches and freight equipment by selling corporate stock and bonds.
 Interest was to be paid on the bonds semi-annually from operating income, but the company's operating income declined and eventually became inadequate to repay the bond interest.
 This forced an eventual declaration of bankruptcy.
 The public's desire to travel by interurban diminished as the Depression deepened and as more roads were paved with more cars driven on them.

 On July 28, 1933, IR went into bankruptcy but continued to operate.
 Control was placed by bankruptcy court into the hands of Bowman Elder as receiver.
 Elder was able to keep the system virtually intact for four more years with increasing income from freight.
 The IR was operating about 600 mi of interurban lines throughout Indiana during this period.
 In 1936, IR actually showed an operating profit, the only time in its history that it did so.
 In that year, the IR brought the Dayton and Western under its control by leasing it for two years.
 This continued its valuable freight link to the Cincinnati and Lake Erie Ohio interurban which ran from Cincinnati through Dayton to Toledo and east to Cleveland using the Lake Shore Electric interurban.
 The IR and the C&LE moved much freight at the time to Cleveland.
 When the Lake Shore Electric was abandoned, severing the ability to ship to Cleveland, the C&LE soon stopped running too.
 Eventually, the IR did not have the funds to continue to lease the D&W. The lease was dropped, the D&W shut down, and the important freight connection was lost.

 In 1937, the final slide into bankruptcy began.
 By order of the Securities and Exchange Commission, Midland Utilities was dissolved and the interurban lines it controlled were divorced from the subsidy income of their parent electric power generating company.
 In March 1937, the line abandonments began.
 The old Indiana Service Corporation ISC lines from Fort Wayne north to Waterloo, Garrett, and Kendallville were abandoned on March 15.
 On May 9, the former THI&E line east of Indianapolis to Richmond was abandoned, severing the IR's important connection with the C&LE interurban network in Ohio.
 In September 1938, the former Union Traction line from Indianapolis to Fort Wayne via Peru was abandoned, leaving the more southern Indianapolis to Ft Wayne via Muncie route intact.
 A year later, the major trunk of the former Interstate Public Service Indianapolis to Louisville line was cut back to Seymour.
 In January 1940, the former THI&E line west of Indianapolis to Brazil, Greencastle, and Terre Haute was abandoned.
-On January 18, 1941, the remaining Union Traction Indianapolis to Fort Wayne and Bluffton line and tlhe Muncie to New Castle branch were abandoned, ending practically all service on the IR.
+On January 18, 1941, the remaining Union Traction Indianapolis to Fort Wayne and Bluffton line and the Muncie to New Castle branch were abandoned.
+The final interurban service between Indianapolis and Seymour (truncated from the Louisville line) was discontinued on September 8.